johan-gorter/sandboxed-javascript-expressions/README.md

 let outcome = expression(expressionContext);
 ```

+Only expressions are supported, so no assignments, code blocks, etc.

 ### Features
 - Uses native eval, so it is very fast
 - Very tiny footprint (<2 Kb gzipped)
 - Tested extensively for security

-### What is supported
-- Just expressions, so no statements
-- Arrays
+- Custom functionality can be provided using helper functions and objects

+### Some limitations:
-- String literals using single quotes only (no double quotes or interpolation)
+- String literals must use double quotes (no double quotes or interpolation)
+- Regular expressions cannot use the literal notation
-- Lambda functions without parameters (see `example-tests.ts` on how to deal with this limitation)
+- Lambda functions cannot have parameters (see `example-tests.ts` on how to deal with this limitation)

-### What is not supported
-- Regular expression literals
-- Object literals (curly brackets)
+- You cannot access functions on an object's prototype (like `"".substr(1)`).
+This is by design and you can use helper functions to access them.
+- Object literals are not yet supported.
+Support can be added easily if the keys require quotes (JSON style).